Lakers’ Lonzo Ball Hopes Fresh Look Equals A Fresh New Start

 Lonzo Ball is not necessarily tearing it up on the basketball court for the Los Angeles Lakers.
 Ball is hopeful that a sudden change equals change in his production.

-The Los Angeles Lakers’ rookie is showcasing a new look.
+The Los Angeles Lakers rookie is showcasing a new look.
 According to ESPN, Lonzo Ball is donning a new haircut these days.
 Ball’s hair is something that surprised reporters during his post-shoot around interview.
 It immediately became the topic of discussion.

 Gone is Lonzo Ball’s signature afro.
 He wore it for much of his freshman year at UCLA.
-Some of the media members on hand for the Lakers’ presser wondered aloud whether Lonzo Ball cut his hair as a result from his struggles shooting the basketball.
-Ball immediately suggested that there was no correlation between the two.
+Some of the media members on hand for the Lakers’ presser wondered aloud whether Lonzo Ball cut his hair as a result of his struggles shooting the basketball.
+Ball immediately suggested that there was no relation between the two.

 “Just time to restart.
 Did it at UCLA, cut my hair, grew it back out.
 About that time.
 Had it for a while.”